Herbert James Paton: Cultural politics

 In his final years Paton published The Claim of Scotland (1968), a considered dissection of national sensitivities between Scotland and England under the Treaty of Union, in which he articulated a robust yet peaceable call for a greater general understanding of Scotland's sovereign rights.
 The book cites in particular the period in the early 1950s when parliament in London effectively ignored the Scottish Covenant of 1949.

 Personal life

 Paton married twice, the first time in 1936 to Mary Sheila (d.
 1959), daughter of Henry Paul Todd-Naylor.
 His second marriage was with Sarah Irene (d.
 1964), daughter of Professor William Macneile Dixon.
 He died on August 2, 1969, in Perth and Kinross.

-A short philosophical autobiography appears in 'Fifty Years of Philosophy',Contemporary British Philosophy, Third Series, ed.
-H.D.
-Lewis, London : George Allen & Unwin, 1st ed., 1956, 2nd ed., 1961, pp. 337–354.
+A short philosophical autobiography appears in Contemporary British Philosophy (1956).